 When I am so small Da's sock covers my arm, we cruise at twilight until we find the place the real men lean, bloodshot and translucent with cool.
 His smile is a gold-plated incantation as we drift by women on bar stools, with nothing left in them but approachlessness.
 This is a school of smoke thinned to song.
 We won't be out late.

-I do not know yet.
-But the cue sticks mean we are rubbed by light, smooth as wood, the lurk watched the moonlit lawns and a neighbor strike his son in the face.
+Standing in the middle of the street last night we watched the moonlit lawns and a neighbor strike his son in the face.
 A shadow knocked straight his rusted pistol, his squeaky Bible, his sin.
 The boy's sneakers were light on the road.
 We watched him run to us looking wounded and thin.
 He'd been caught lying or drinking his father's gin.